yangCheston/hwOFImageInpaint/README.md

 This is a code repository of my homework.
 ## Method

 "Texture Synthesis by Non-parametric Sampling" by efros.
+See details in `TextureSynthesis`.
-"Image Completion using Planar Structure Guidance" by Jia-Bin Huang
+"Image Completion using Planar Structure Guidance" by Jia-Bin Huang.
+See details in `StructCompletion-python`

+## Result
+All the result are saved in `result`.
+If you want to replicate the result, ask me for appropriate setup of parameters.

 ## notice
 This repo is just for my homework.